 Туре Explanation R&D According to Article 10 of the Statute for Upgrading Industries, to encourage companies, limited partnerships, and SMEs to invest in innovative R&D, companies or limited partnerships with no severe violations of environmental protection, labor, or food health and safety laws during the last three years may, in accordance with the "Statute for Upgrading Industries" or "Act for Development of Small and Medium Enterprises," receive tax credits against their profit-seeking-enterprise income tax for their research and development investment expenditures on the basis of a 15% tax credit rate for 1 year or a 10% tax credit rate for 3 years, where the tax credits may not exceed 30% of their payable profit seeking enterprise income tax in any one year.
-Taiwanese individuals, companies, and limited partnerships may deduct R&D expenditures in any one year within the scope of their income from the assignment or authorization of all intellectual property rights derived from their own R&D from taxable income for the year where that income is up to 200% of R&D expenditures for that year.
-Applicants may use either this tax incentive or the previous investment tax credit, but not both.
 Biotechnology and New Pharmaceutical Industries For biotechnology and new pharmaceutical companies, 35% of R&D and employee training expenditures may be claimed as a deductible expense against the current year's payable business income tax.
 If the current fiscal year's expenditure on R&D or employee training exceeds the average amount spent in the previous two fiscal years, half of the excess amount may be claimed as a deductible expense.
 When for-profit enterprises invest in the founding or expansion of biotechnology or new pharmaceutical companies and also have been or become such a company's registered shareholder for a period of three years or more, 20% of the amount invested may be claimed as a deductible expense against their payable business income tax.
 When professionals or technology investors of biotechnology or new pharmaceutical companies receive income in the form of newly issued stock or the subscription of shares through stock option certificates (with the subscription value being lower than the face value), the amount is exempt from the current fiscal year's taxable income.
 However, if such stock or shares are transferred, gifted, or part of an estate settlement, they shall be listed as income for the current year and declared once cost has been deducted.
-Private Participation in Major Infrastructure Projects Private-sector companies that participate in major infrastructure projects are eligible for a five-year business income tax exemption, investment tax credits, and exemption from tariffs on imported construction machinery not manufactured or supplied within the country.
+Private Participation in Major Infrastructure Projects Private sector companies that participate in major infrastructure projects are eligible for a five- year business income tax exemption, investment tax credits, and exemption of tariffs on imported construction machinery.
+Profit-seeking businesses that invest in private-sector organizations that participate in major infrastructure projects also receive deductions on their business income tax.
 For private companies participating in major infrastructure projects, appropriate deductions may be granted for land value tax, house tax, or deed tax due upon acquisition during the construction and operation periods.
 Tourism Industry A tourism enterprise with a corporate organization may claim 10% - 20% of international tourismpromotion expenditures as a deduction against payable business income tax for the current year.
 Unused deduction amounts can be claimed within a period of four years; however, the amount may not exceed 50% of the current year's total business income tax payable (the amount deductible in the final year is not subject to this restriction).
 A company in the amusement park industry, tourist hotel industry, or travel agency industry that raises the quality of its services in line with tourism policy may, subject to the approval of the central competent authorities, be eligible for an appropriate reduction of the land value and building tax on real estate used directly by these operations.
-Film Production A private company that invests in the establishment or expansion of a domestic motion picture production enterprise of a designated size, is a holder of an original share subscription or by solicitation of registered shares issued by said domestic motion picture production enterprise, and holds the shares for three years or more, may credit a maximum of 20 percent of the amount paid for the share acquisitions against the amount of the profit-seeking-enterprise income tax payable each year within a period of five years from the then-current year.